Mesophotic and Deep Benthic Communities Restoration

 Mesophotic and Deep Benthic Communities: Where the Light Fades

 The sun is powerful, but its intensity dwindles as it passes through the depths of the sea.
-Yet even the ocean’s dim middle reaches—the “mesophotic zone”—and its deepest, light-free areas—the deep sea, or “deep benthic zone”—host an abundance of life.
+Yet even the ocean’s dim middle reaches—the “mesophotic zone”—and its deepest, sunlight-free areas—the deep sea, or “deep benthic zone”—host an abundance of life.

 In the dim mesophotic zone, seafloor communities include deep-sea corals and animals such as fish, sea anemones, sponges, and sea cucumbers.
-Light-free deep benthic communities also host corals and other forms of life such as sea stars, sea urchins, fish, and crabs.
+Sunlight-free deep benthic communities also host corals and other forms of life such as sea stars, sea urchins, fish, and crabs.
 These organisms colonize rocky outcroppings on the seafloor.
 Some deep-sea corals, the corals found in both mesophotic and deep benthic areas, are slow growing and can live for more than 1,000 years.

-In the Gulf of Mexico, mesophotic and deep benthic communities form complex habitats scattered across vast areas of the ocean floor.
+In the Gulf of Mexico, mesophotic and deep benthic communities are scattered across vast areas of the ocean floor.
 These communities are found at depths from 100 feet to some of the Gulf’s deepest points, around 13,000 feet.
 While seemingly isolated, they are composed of foundational species that contribute to an interconnected food web throughout the region.
 For example, mesophotic and deep benthic communities harbor fish and invertebrate eggs and larvae.
 As they mature, some of these organisms travel to other parts of the ocean to feed and reproduce.

 How Are We Restoring Deep-Sea Habitats?